SvenMichaelKlose/tre/environment/transpiler/front-end/README.md

 ## GATHER-IMPORTS

-Collects functions and variable that will be imported from the host environment as long as FUNCTION-SOURCEs are available.
+Collects functions and variables that will be imported from the host environment.